 If you make a significant purchase with debt – such as a new home – having the right insurance coverage can help ensure that your family can continue to live in that home should you pass away or become unable to make the payments due to a disability or critical illness.
 Mortgage lenders will often offer mortgage insurance for this purpose, but a term policy through your regular insurance company is usually more cost-effective and can provide more benefits to your family.

 Changing beneficiaries is another important reason to meet yearly with your advisor to review your insurance needs.
 Has one of your beneficiaries passed away?
 Did you get remarried or have more children?
-Is there a favourite charity that you would like to contribute to when you pass away?
+Is there a favorite charity that you would like to contribute to when you pass away?
 Your beneficiaries are likely to change from time to time, and regular reviews will help you to do that.

 Of course, there are other reasons as well that you should regularly be reviewing your policies.
 Some policies have options that you can take advantage of at various intervals such as the ability to purchase more insurance without proving your health or a return on premium.
 These are options you might not know about unless you are meeting with your advisor.

-If it’s been awhile since you’ve reviewed your insurance needs, contact MiLife Insurance today for a consultation.
+If it’s been a while since you’ve reviewed your insurance needs, contact MILIFE Insurance today for a consultation.